Avoid Ocean Water Contact During and After Rainstorms

-Rainstorm runoff is known to transport to the ocean high levels of disease-causing organisms such as bacteria, viruses and protozoa originating from the watershed and urban areas.
+Rainstorm runoff is known to bring high levels of disease-causing organisms such as bacteria, viruses and protozoa from the watershed and urban areas into the ocean.
 Such organisms carried into the ocean can cause skin, respiratory, and intestinal problems.
-People with compromised immune systems, plus the very young and elderly, are especially vulnerable to these waterborne pathogens.
+Young children, older adults, and people with compromised immune systems are especially vulnerable to these waterborne pathogens.

-Surfers and others ocean water enthusiasts are advised to avoid ocean water contact during this period, especially areas close to creeks, rivers, storm drains and other runoff outlets that empty into the ocean.
+Surfers, swimmers and others are advised to avoid contact with ocean water during this period, especially in areas close to creeks, rivers, storm drains and other runoff outlets that empty into the ocean.

 For more information and updates, visit www.surfsafeslo.org.